hybridgroup/gocv/README.md

 The version program should output the following:

-		gocv version: 0.2.0
+		gocv version: 0.8.0
 		opencv lib version: 3.4.0

-You might want to copy the `env.sh` script into your own projects, to make it easier to setup these vars when building your own code.
+You might want to copy the `env.sh` script into your own projects, to make it easier to setup the needed environment vars when building your own code.

 If you are not modifying gocv source, compile gocv to a static library, to significantly decrease your build times (`env.sh` must have been executed as described above):